lzyddf/mark_executed_code/README.md

 # Usage

-Move mark_executed_code.py to plugins folder, which will be enabled automatically when IDA starts.
+Move mark_executed_code.py into the plugins folder, and the plug-in will be automatically enabled when IDA starts.

 # Shortcuts
 Ctrl+Shift+M